GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Discussion

-\paragraph{Construct Validity} Our primary metrics—relative estimation error for OBP and relative policy value for Scope-RL—capture important aspects of optimization quality but may not reflect all relevant dimensions.
-The exclusive focus on performance metrics ignores other important factors such as code readability, computational efficiency, and maintainability.
-Our definition of ``extreme values'' at 9,999\% threshold, while useful for identifying parameter explosions, is somewhat arbitrary and different thresholds might lead to different risk assessments.
+\paragraph{Construct Validity} Our primary metrics (relative estimation error for OBP and relative policy value for Scope-RL) capture important aspects of optimization quality but may not reflect all relevant dimensions.
+The exclusive focus on performance metrics ignores other important factors such as code readability, computational efficiency, and maintainability. \JW{This may lead to optimizations that improve statistical performance at the expense of code quality or runtime efficiency.} Our definition of ``extreme values'' at 9,999\% threshold, while useful for identifying parameter explosions, is somewhat arbitrary and different thresholds might lead to different risk assessments.
 Additionally, success rate alone may not fully capture framework effectiveness, as some frameworks might produce higher-quality optimizations despite occasional failures.

 \paragraph{Reliability} The reproducibility of our experiments depends on several factors including LLM API stability, framework version consistency, and random seed management.
 While we documented all experimental artifacts, experimental runs, and their results, the evolving nature of LLM APIs means exact reproduction may become challenging over time.
-The proprietary nature of some components (particularly commercial LLM APIs) also limits full reproducibility by other researchers.
+The proprietary nature of some components (particularly commercial LLM APIs) also limits full reproducibility by other researchers. \JW{However, our detailed documentation of prompts and evaluation protocols enables conceptual replication with alternative LLMs or updated API versions.}